MA in Economics

 Statements may be forwarded as Word documents or PDF files.
 The applicant’s name and email address (same as used in the admissions application) should be included in the document header.

 Fellowship application statements will be reviewed after the MA admission decision is made.
 Award decisions are competitive and will be made on the basis of these statements as well as the overall strength of the MA application package.
+Those who receive the award will be notified by the department via email.

 Tags: